myrootfs/myrootfs/README.md

 ----------------------

-With the exceptions listed below, myrootfs is distributed under the terms of the [ISC License][].  myrootfs is the build system, or glue, that ties the various Open Source components together.
+With the exceptions listed below, myrootfs is distributed under the terms of the [ISC License][]¹.  myrootfs is the build system, or glue, that ties the various Open Source components together.
 Some files have a different license statement, e.g. kconfig.
 Those files are licensed under the license contained in the file itself.